gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 ## Conferences

 ### September
-* **Disclosure by Okta** - September 2, 2020 9 AM - 6 PM PDT - Disclosure is an experimental security event that aims to bring together bleeding edge researchers and security professionals.
-Our goal is to create an environment where the latest research can be discussed.
-Somewhere where new techniques and threats can be disclosed to the information security community. https://www.disclosureconference.com/register/

-* **R2COn 2020** - September 2-5 - r2con is a the annual conference about radare2.
-The conference aims to gather all the r2 users and developers around the world to enjoy a 4 day event full of experiments, hacking, teaching, discussing and coding stuff while having fun and drinking beers (safely at home). https://www.youtube.com/channel/UCZo6gyBPj6Vgg8u2dfIhY4Q

-* **x33fcon** - September 14-15, 2020 - Welcome to x33fcon, a new gathering for IT security professionals and enthusiasts.
-It's a new event where blue and red teams meet to exchange views and ideas, share experiences, and discuss the latest security challenges in the industry. https://x33fcon2020online.konfeo.com/en/groups

 * **CISA's Cybersecurity Summit** - 9/16, 9/23, 9/30, 10/7 - We are excited to bring back our Annual National Cybersecurity Summit for its third year!
 This year, we’re doing things a bit differently.
 CISA’s Annual National Cybersecurity Summit will be held virtually as a series of webinars every Wednesday for four weeks beginning September 16 and ending October 7.
 The 3rd Annual National Cybersecurity Summit will bring together infrastructure stakeholders from around the world and provide a forum for meaningful conversations and collaboration on cybersecurity. https://www.eventbrite.com/e/3rd-annual-national-cybersecurity-summit-tickets-114443214736